nicusX/etcd-terraform-ansible-aws-sample/README.md

 # Provisioning etcd cluster on AWS using Terraform and Ansible

-Goal of this sample project is provisioning AWS infrastructure and installing a [etcd](https://coreos.com/etcd/) AH cluster.
+The goal of this sample project is provisioning AWS infrastructure and installing a [etcd](https://coreos.com/etcd/) AH cluster.

 The infrastructure is not completely *production ready*, but close to it:

+- HA setup, using separate Availability Zones for different nodes
-- 3 etcd nodes in separate Availability Zones
+- 3 etcd nodes cluster
-- etcd nodes in internal subnet, not directly reachable from the Internet
+- etcd nodes located in an internal subnet, not directly reachable from the Internet
 - etcd client access through a load balancer
-- management access to internal nodes by SSH multiplexing through a Bastion, and only from authorised IPs
+- Internal nodes managed through a *bastion*, using SSH multiplexing
-- realistic firewall rules (Security Groups)
+- Realistic firewall rules (Security Groups)
-- Ansible uses dynamic AWS inventory to find instances

 Known simplifications:

-- **requires manual modification of `./terraform/variables.tf` or overriding security defaults** (see *Edit Terraform defaults*, below)
-- Single keypair for bastion and internal nodes
+- Single keypair for Bastion and internal nodes
-- etcd exposes HTTP
+- etcd exposed by HTTP (not HTTPS)
-- Simplified Ansible lifecycle: playbooks do not properly support changes
+- Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
 - Static cluster: adding a node require redeploying the cluster (but not necessarily destroying existing nodes)
 - The project is not using DNS.
-Setting stable internal and external DNS names, for bastion and etcd nodes, would actually simplify SSH configuration, avoiding to dynamically generate ssh configuration (see "Generated SSH config", below)
+Setting stable internal and external DNS names, for Bastion and etcd nodes, would simplify SSH configuration, avoiding to generate ssh configuration dynamically (see "Generated SSH config", below)

 ## Requirements